 - Reducing plastics in agriculture in Mallorca, by replacing them with bioplastics made from potato starch.

 This simple model has proved itself to be a successful way of increasing philanthropic funding for the environment by engaging new types of donors and turbocharging the work of local environmental champions.
-Our easily replicable toolkit is as follows:
+Our proven replicable toolkit is as follows:

 - 10 for 10!
 Identify a group of (minimum) ten individuals and businesses committed to protecting their patch, and willing to donate £10,000 per year to cover one full time employee and contribute to the grants programme.